belbio/bel_resources/README.md

 You will need to use `source .venv/bin/activate` to start the virtualenv

+*Using Docker for Mac - need to set Docker to use 4Gb of Memory in order to allow Elasticsearch to use 2Gb of Heap/Ram (see docker-compose.yml for elasticsearch Java options)* otherwise Elasticsearch will crash with a 137 error (which means out of memory).

+Have to use local directory storage on Mac for Docker for elasticsearch and arangodb due to 60Gb limitation on all Docker images/dockervolumes/etc.

 ## Using these tools

 *TODO* -- create a Makefile to run all of the update scripts - all update scripts